Child Sexual Abuse: Duty to Report

 There does not appear to be a way to make a report online (as of April, 2020).

 For reporting child pornography, the reporting entity in Manitoba is the Canadian Centre for Child Protection.
-Cybertip.ca is run by the Canadian Centre for Child Protection and you can submit reports of child pornography online - click here to report.
+Cybertip.ca is run by the Canadian Centre for Child Protection and you can submit reports of child pornography online.

 Note: Cybertip.ca also receives reports of all forms of online sexual exploitation of children such as online luring, and trafficking of children for a sexual purpose.
 Cybertip.ca also provides supports to victims of the non‑consensual distribution of intimate images and provides information to children and parents about internet safety.